kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 3. **Multi-Branch Jenkins**: If Jenkins is not displaying any steps, particularly in a multi-branch setup, confirm that the correct version of Jenkinsfilev is selected.

+4. **Server Loggin**: If no password is created for Jenkins, a default might be generated.
+Sign out reset the password and try again.

 ## Obersvations

+- When creating a route table, terraform creates a default table.
+It can be referenced to the VPC attaching it to the IGW.
+This is more efficient than creating a routing table and then having to associate it with the subnets and gateway.
+- When an EC2 is shut down and relaunched a new public IP is associated.
+The private IP can be used to further streamline the pipeline.

+## Optimization

+## Conclusion